LucasJWilliams/callchanges/content/docs/060-the-raise/index.md

 •	Speed is driven by the tenor

 •	The second needs to be very aware and get the gap right

+• Push the handstrokes in to get the backstrokes up

 •	Handstrokes must be kept under close control from as early as possible
 {{< /hint >}}